dmulyalin/ttp_templates/docs/template_guidelines.md

 ```bash
 poetry run python generate_docs.py
 ```

+Do not manually create or edit generated template reference pages under `docs/ttp_templates/`, and do not manually add template pages to the `Templates` navigation in `mkdocs.yml`.
+The docs generator rewrites those files and nav entries from template docstrings.

 For static documentation pages such as this one, add the page to `mkdocs.yml`.
 The docs generator rewrites the `Templates` navigation section only, so static